 Contact: Richard Stern Rstern1@cinci.rr.com

-We expect to have fourteen layouts available for operations, many of which have been published in “Great Model Railroads” and “Model Railroader”.
-Layouts are in three scales, standard and narrow gauge.
-One of the largest modular layouts in the US will included.
+We expect to have at least a dozen layouts available for operations, many of which have been published in “Great Model Railroads” and “Model Railroader”.
+Layouts are in three scales, as well as standard and narrow gauge.
+One of the largest modular layouts in the US may be included.
 Operating plans include CTC, sequential and TTTO, and car forwarding includes car cards and switch lists.
 Sessions will begin on Friday evening, with two sessions on Saturday and a session on Sunday.
-For die-hard operators, the modular layout will be available for operations on Sunday afternoon as well.
-Our website at https://swoopsrail.wordpress.com/ will be up and running with descriptions of the layouts in June, and we expect registration to be open in mid-July.
+Our website at https://swoopsrail.wordpress.com/ is be up and running with descriptions of the layouts in June, and we expect registration to be open in mid-July.